WerWolv/PatternLanguage/docs/source/core_language/attributes.rst

 Overrides the default display value formatter with a custom function.
 The function requires a single argument representing the value to be formatted (e.g ``u32`` if this attribute was applied to a variable of type ``u32``) and return a string which will be displayed in place of the default value.

+It's also possible to return a pattern or value from this function which will then be default formatted using the default pattern language rules. :version:`v1.22.0`

 ``[[format_entries("formatter_function_name")]]`` :version:`1.15.0`
 -------------------------------------------------------------------